Front-End VS Back-End Developer Salary

 - Front-end is a person’s appearance, for example, features, complexion, or clothes.
 When communicating with others, one usually notices whether the person looks neat or what’s his/her style of dress.
 That goes for the sites as well; yet, you consider the blocks, pictures, or buttons in this case.
 As soon as the person starts talking, that is, shows the first signs of back-end, his/her intelligence.
 It’s cool when the site has unique functions, but what makes it great is smooth performance and intuitive navigation.
 Back-end developers have to address these tasks.

-Now, let’s move to the Front-end vs Back-end salary comparison.
+Now, let’s move to the Front-end vs Back-end salary comparison by location.

 Front end Developer VS Back end Developer Salary in the US